rossta/serviceworker-rails/README.md

 config.serviceworker.headers["X-Custom-Header"] = "foobar"
 ```

+### Precompilation

-Finally, for use in production, instruct Sprockets to precompile service worker scripts separately from `application.js`, as in the following example:
+For use in production, instruct Sprockets to precompile service worker scripts separately from `application.js`, as in the following example:

 ```ruby
 # config/initializers/assets.rb